mattmongeon/rpi_examples_indigo/i2c_programming.md

 ####2.
 Writing the Code

-Now to the fun part of writing code.
 The code provided is written in Python and works with a [LSM303DLHC 3D compass and accelerometer](http://www.st.com/web/catalog/sense_power/FM89/SC1449/PF251940).
 The code utilizing it is by no means meant to be a complete solution for this device.
 It simply provides an example to demonstrate how to program the I2C interface.
-It will only be making full use of the accelerometer capabilities.
+It will only be making use of the accelerometer capabilities.
 The magnetometer can be utilized in a similar fashion.
 The file [lsm303.py](https://github.com/mattmongeon/rpi_examples_indigo/blob/master/src/lsm303.py) contains the complete source code for this example.
 It contains some code for the magnetometer, but it doesn't really do anything useful with it.
 It is there just to provide a bit of a starting point.

 #####2.1 Importing smbus